 - Guestline's Booking and Cancellation 2019 study was conducted on 2,000 UK respondents.
 Data available upon request.

 - Hospitality Tech - Why consumers like Kiosks in hotels (PDF) - Can be sent on request

-Established in the UK, Guestline provides innovative property management, guest engagement and distribution software to the hospitality industry.
-Founded on cloud technology, Guestline's revenue generating solutions enable hotel groups and independents of all sizes to achieve maximum occupancy at the most profitable rate.
+Established over 28 years ago, Guestline provides innovative property management, guest engagement and distribution software to the hospitality industry.
+Founded on cloud technology, Guestline's revenue generating solutions enable independents of all sizes and small hotel groups to achieve maximum occupancy at the most profitable rate.